KyuMinYoo/Atm_controller/README.md

 4. Atm_controller.py: The main interface file that uses bank file for this program.

-How to use:
+# How to use

 1. Change the testfile.txt manually to test this program.
 You can add more or delete lines in the file.
    The dictionary format of each lines must stay the same.
 Also, each pin numbers and account numbers are unique for each line, which means that there must not be same pin numbers and account numbers for different lines.

-   Or You can just use the given testfile.py without any modifications.
+   Or You can just use the given testfile.txt without any modifications.

 2. Run file_copy.py to create a copy of testfile.
 File named testfile_copy.txt. is created.